syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### backgroundImage `String`
 {:#members:backgroundimage}

-Image to be set as the background of the elements
+Defines the path of the background image of diagram elements

 #### Default Value